UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 Table: Fighter Levels

 ## Mage
+**Weapons** Knives, clubs, and staves
+**Armor** None
-You start with d6 HP and 3d6x10 coins.
-Mages may use knives, clubs, and staves, and may not use armor, shields, or helms.
-When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices
+**Name Level** When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices.

-**Spellcasting**
-Mages may memorize and cast a number of spells per day of a maximum spell level as indicated by the table below.
+**Spellcasting** Mages may memorize and cast a number of spells per day of a maximum spell level as indicated by the table below.
 Mages start with three 1st level spells written in their grimoire, and can transcribe more into their grimoire from scrolls.

 |Level|XP		|HD	|Save	|To-Hit	|1st|2nd|3rd|4th|5th|
 |:---:|-------:|:---:|:---:|:------:|:-:|:-:|:-:|:-:|:-:|